jbroerken/mrhcore/doc/source/Application_Handling/Event_Exchange.rst

     Events are sent in the order they were added to the send queue.
 Sending will stop if the current event to send failed to do so.

-The number of events sent and received is limited by the event limits set in the :doc:`core configuration <../Configurations/Core_Configuration>`.